A Look at Copyright Myths We Need to Work Together to Kill. Now.

 Check out this link to the UK Copyright Law

-The perpetuation of copyright myths is not something that remains a problem because anyone actually wants to misrepresent the facts of the relationship all publishers, writers, and artists share with copyright.
-It remains so because most copyright myths are self-serving and seemingly helpful — they represent what so many people want to believe about copyrights because, if most copyright myths were true, it would work out in their favour.
+The perpetuation of copyright myths is not something that remains a problem because anyone actually wants to misrepresent the facts.
+It remains so because most copyright myths are self-serving and seemingly helpful.
+They represent what so many people want to believe about copyrights.
+Why?
+Because if most copyright myths were true, they would work out in the favour of such misguided believers.

 For some reason, copyright law and the various copyright myths that naturally follow have long fascinated me.
-I enjoy talking about them in practical and theoretical terms, but I also recognize that copyright myths are a dangerous blight that can lead the unaware or misinformed into legal trouble because they come to believe them to be a truthful and accurate representation of fact.
+I enjoy talking about them in practical and theoretical terms.
+I also recognize that copyright myths are a dangerous blight that can lead the unaware or misinformed into legal trouble through the believe they are a truthful and accurate representation of fact.

-After all, why would people keep passing them around if copyright myths weren’t true, right?
+After all, why would people keep passing copyright myths around if they weren’t true, right?

 Myth #1: Poor Man’s Copyright (or, the Falsehood that Even Lawyers Still Buy Into)

-This is, in my opinion, the oldest, most annoying, and common of the copyright myths that refuse to lay down and die.
-It doesn’t help that some lawyers — not any self-respecting Intellectual Property (IP) lawyer, mind — join on the bandwagon of misinformation, and argue from a position of assumed authority that others easily accept.
+This is, in my opinion, the oldest, most annoying, and common copyright myth that refuses to lay down and die.
+It doesn’t help that some lawyers join the bandwagon of misinformation.
+They argue from a position of assumed authority that others easily accept.

 I recently became engaged in a back-and-forth with an American trial lawyer who insisted that poor man’s copyright had value in the US because it could be used as evidence to begin an infringement case.
-When he admits he couldn’t find any actual case history of this happening (keeping in mind there is over a century of copyright related case history in the US to provide such an opportunity), did he admit he could have been wrong, as any reasonable person would?
+When he admits he couldn’t find any actual case history of this happening (keeping in mind there is over a century of copyright-related case history in the US to provide such an opportunity), did he admit he could have been wrong?

 No, he did not.

-Instead, he doubled down and wrote a blog post wherein he created a fake evidentiary hearing (yes, I’m the “fellow” he mentions) wherein a manuscript in an envelope was the only evidence the made up writer claiming infringement was able to present.
+Instead, he doubled down and wrote a blog post wherein he created a fake evidentiary hearing.
+(Yes, I’m the “fellow” he mentions.)
+In this entirely fabricated hearing, a manuscript in an envelope was the only evidence the made-up writer claiming infringement was able to present.

-Did I mention he set himself up in position of judge in this imaginary scenario?
+(Did I mention the lawyer set himself in the position of judge in this imaginary scenario?)

-As judge in a fake case he was making up to “prove” his point, of course this lawyer ruled the poor man’s copyright envelope stood as sufficient evidence to allow the infringement case to go forward, awarding the party with the poor man’s copyright twice their legal costs as part of the evidentiary hearing’s judgement.
+As judge in a fake case he was making up to “prove” his point, this lawyer ruled the poor man’s copyright envelope stood as sufficient evidence to allow the infringement case to go forward.
+In so doing, he awarded the party with the poor man’s copyright twice their legal costs as part of the evidentiary hearing’s judgment.

-So, leaving aside the fact that your sealed envelope may get you far enough to stand in front of a judge or mediator who will determine if you have sufficient cause to go ahead with further legal proceedings (although not forgetting there apparently no record of this actually being allowed), consider what happens next when you get your poor man’s copyright into a courtroom as proof of creation and copyright ownership.
-Think about what happens when the time comes to actually try and make your case based upon it.
+Putting aside the fact that your sealed envelope may get you far enough to stand in front of a judge or mediator who will determine if you have sufficient cause to go ahead with further legal proceedings (although not forgetting there apparently no record of this actually being allowed), consider what happens next.
+What happens when you get your poor man’s copyright into a courtroom as proof of creation and copyright ownership?
+Think about what happens when the time comes to actually try and make your case.

 Let’s have a look.